SHASHANKTM7/AI-agents/README.md

 ## How Storage Works
 - Agent-storage:-this will be able to store the sessions
 - Agent memory:- is used to classify and store user preferences

+## Limitations
+- multi-agent-dependencies:-multi agents using the same  foundational model for multi agent can lead to shared pitfall.
+ • infinite feedback loops:-some agents might not be able to find comprehensive plan or reflect findings  due to which it might be calling the same tools due to which it can lead to infinite feedback loops.
+- building AI agents from scratch can be computationaly expensive .